jeisen0105/Cyclistic/README.md

 * Casual riders have a much higher mean ride length (22.78 min) compared to annual members (12.19 min), suggesting they use the bikes for longer, possibly recreational rides, while annual members use them for commutes/quick trips.

-### Analyzing Daily Usage Trend by User Type
+### Analyzing Daily Usage Trend by Rider Type

-Further analysis was performed to understand daily rider behavior.
-The data was grouped by both member type and day of the week to calculate the total number of rides and the average ride length.
-This summary was then saved to a CSV file named ride_duration_and_count_by_weekday.csv for documentation and further analysis.
+The data was grouped by member type and day of the week to calculate the total number of rides and the average ride length.
+This summary was saved to ride_duration_and_count_by_day.csv.

 ```r
 ride_duration_and_count_by_day <- combined_data %>%